lyuhazel/CS336_Language_Modeling_from_Scratch_HW-Notes/README.md

 ###### Assignment 5: Alignment and Reasoning RL
 Apply supervised finetuning and reinforcement learning to train LMs to reason when solving math problems.
 Optional Part 2: implement and apply safety alignment methods such as DPO.

+Credits to Prof. Percy Liang, Tatsunori Hashimoto and CAs.